-To ascertain the property management requirements, you must determine how many years of experience, as of the Commitment Date, the Borrower or any Key Principal has owning or managing at least 1 multifamily property that is similar in size to the Property, based on the following:
+To ascertain the property management requirements, you must determine how many years of experience, as of the Commitment Date, the Borrower or any Key Principal has owning or managing residential rental properties, based on the following:

-Similar in Size Unit Range Small Properties 5 - 50 units
+Similar in Size Unit Range Small Properties 1 multifamily property with 5 - 50 units, or concurrently owning or managing at least 10 single-family rental units.
+Medium Properties 1 multifamily property with 51 - 100 units.
+Large Properties 1 multifamily property with 101 or more units.

-Similar in Size Unit Range

-Medium Properties 51 - 100 units

-Large Properties 101 or more units